Updated: June 1, 2020

 This is a guest article on soil building by Phil Nauta from Smiling Gardener.

 Using quality compost is the number one priority for most gardeners.
-Not only does it bring in a broad range of nutrients, but it also supplies organic matter and beneficial organisms, both of which are generally low in most soils.
+Not only does it add a broad range of nutrients, but it also supplies (1) organic matter and (2) beneficial organisms.
+Generally speaking, both of these are low in most soils.

 By quality compost, I mean compost that looks like nice/dark/moist/crumbly soil, smells good and was made with a diversity of non-toxic materials.

-As you know, mulch goes on top of the soil.
-It provides many of the same benefits as compost – holding water, decreasing evaporation, providing food and habitat for organisms, breaking down into organic matter, protecting the soil, and so on.
 It even provides fertility if you use the right kind.
 But the most common mulches are either not very helpful or even detrimental.
+Here are some mulch examples: